View on GitHub

 own-repos-curator

-A TUI for editing and managing introductory descriptions for each repository, centered around a list of repositories.
+A TUI for editing and managing introductory descriptions for each repository, centered around a list of your repositories.
 Written in Rust.

 Status